joembedded/radaroptics/readme_en.md

 A real Type '0' lens with excellent performance:
 - Manufactured by CNC from solid ABS material, making it fully outdoor-suitable
 - Slight modifications compared to 3D printing:
-    - Focus is shifted by +1 mm for adjustment
+    - Focus is shifted by +1 mm for adjustment.
-    - Transition at the inner corner was rounded with a 2 mm radius for easier manufacturing
+    - Transition at the inner corner was rounded with a 1 mm radius for easier manufacturing.

 > [!IMPORTANT]
 > 📧⚙️🛠️ Inquiries for technical collaborations are always welcome!